 Learn about MetricSets in APM π

-MetricSets are categories of key indicators, such as request rate, error rate and durations, calculated based on your traces and spans in Splunk APM.
+MetricSets are key indicators, such as request rate, error rate, and durations, calculated based on your traces and spans in Splunk APM.
 There are two categories of MetricSets: Troubleshooting MetricSets (TMS), used for high-cardinality troubleshooting, and Monitoring MetricSets (MMS), used for real-time monitoring.

 Troubleshooting MetricSets π